 The observation deck was closed for repairs and renovations in the fall of 2007, and it underwent some minor renovations in 2008.
 Fast forward six years – on October 5, 2013, the re-engineered Geo-Deck (named for architect Buckminster Fuller’s “geodesic sphere,” the tower’s fabled shape) reopened to the public.
 The new Geo-Deck was completely re-imagined, full of engaging innovations including an interactive digital display named the “Halo,” high-powered zoom telescopes, walls and ceilings highlighted with color-changing lights, and a floor designed as a stylized map of the city.

-Some of my favorite memories of the Reunion Tower and the Hyatt Hotel are of the beauty trade shows that the Hyatt Reunion Hotel hosted.
-I did makeup for Guy Kremer, Mahogany, Luis Romero, and many other top international hairdressers.
-There were always late nights, parties, beautiful hair, wardrobe, and of course, makeup.
+Some of my favorite memories of the Reunion Tower and the Hyatt Hotel involve the salon and beauty trade shows hosted there.
+I did makeup for Guy Kremer, Mahogany, Luis Romero, and many other top international hairdressers of the day.
+There were always late nights, parties, beautiful hair, wardrobe, and makeup.
 These guys were the rock stars of the hairdressing world, and the memories of working with them will always be tied to the Hyatt Reunion.

-The revolving feature of the restaurant has stood the test of time – it still feels very modern and has a fun vibe to it.
-If you want to experience the restaurant and the view without breaking the bank, go for happy hour, as we did.
+The revolving restaurant has stood the test of time…there’s a fun vibe and it still feels very modern.
+If you want to experience the restaurant and the view without breaking the bank, go for happy hour.

 - As the tower prepared to open on April 15, 1978, local police officials were asked if the lighted ball would distract motorists.
 “Probably not,” was the reply.
 But within an hour and a half of the opening, traffic on highways leading to downtown came to a halt.
 Police and fire switchboards were overloaded for 15 minutes.
 Eventually, a police cruiser with a public address system was dispatched to Stemmons Freeway to admonish drivers to keep moving.